 Geoff joined KDM International in 1996 and was a founding director of PCI PAL PLC in 1999.
 He has spent the last 20 years designing, developing and implementing a wide range of internet services – including the award-winning CallScripter contact centre software package.
 A Fellow of the British Computer Society.

-Jason Starr – Independent non-executive director and senior independent director
+Jason Starr – Independent Non-Executive Director

-Appointed to the Board 1st January 2015 – contracted one day per month
+Appointed to the Board: 1st January 2015 – contracted one day per month

 Senior non-executive director.
 Chairman of the Remuneration Committee.
 Member of the Audit Committee

 Jason is Chief Executive Officer of Dillistone Group PLC (“Dillistone”), the AIM quoted International supplier of software and services for the recruitment sector.
 Jason joined Dillistone in 1994 and was appointed Marketing Manager in 1996 before becoming Managing Director of Dillistone’s UK business in 1998 and then CEO of Dillistone Group PLC when it was admitted to trading on AIM in 2006.
 Jason has a BA (Honours) business studies degree from the London Guildhall University.